prgreen/prgreen.github.io/source/_posts/2013-09-20-node-dot-js-socket-dot-io-jquery-ntwitter-node-cron.markdown

 We limit ourselves to 10 pictures to avoid straining the browser too much.
 On the server side though, we could save all photo links regularly to a database, if we wanted.

-For now we'll use this problem as an excuse to use the lovely node-cron module, and we'll ask the list to be emptied every 20 minutes:
+For now we'll use this problem as an excuse to use the lovely node-cron module, and we'll ask for the list to simply be emptied every 20 minutes:

 ``` javascript
 new cronJob('0 */20 * * * *', function(){